Why Do You Need Crop Insurance?

 Actual Production History (APH)

 APH is the oldest insurance product listed on this comparison.
-The APH plan of insurance provides protection against a loss in yield due to nearly all natural disasters.
+The APH insurance plan provides protection against a loss in yield due to nearly all natural disasters.
 For most crops, that includes drought, excess moisture, cold and frost, wind, flood and unavoidable damage from insects and disease.
-Like YP, the APH plan of insurance guarantees a yield based on the individual producers actual production history.
+Like YP, the APH insurance plan guarantees a yield based on the individual producers actual production history.
 Unlike YP, the available price elections are established by the Risk Management Agency.
 An indemnity is due when the value of the production to count is less than the liability.
-Of the small grain crops, only oats, rye, flax, and buckwheat remain covered under the APH plan of insurance for the 2011 crop year.
+Of the small grain crops, only oats, rye, flax, and buckwheat remain covered under the APH insurance plan for the 2011 crop year.
 Potatoes and Sugar Beets have APH coverage only

 Crop Hail Insurance Products